hltdi/HornMorpho/README.md

 But Amharic and Tigrinya verbs are much more complicated than nouns.
 As in other Semitic languges, the stem of a verb can be further separated into a *root*, consisting of a sequence of consonants, and a vowel *template*, consisting of a sequence of vowels and, in some case, the *gemination*, or lengthening of particular root consonants (Amharic: መጥበቅ).

-For example, the stem of the verb in (6) above, ሰበር,  could in turn be segmented into the root, consisting of the consonants /s b r/, and the template, consisting of the vowel ǝ (ኧ) between /s/ and /b/ and the same vowel between /b/ and /r/, as well as the gemination of the /b/.
-We could represent this in the following way, indicating gemination with `/`.
+For example, the stem of the verb in (8) above, ሰበር,  could in turn be segmented into the root, consisting of the consonants /s b r/, and the template, consisting of the vowel ǝ (ኧ) between /s/ and /b/ and the same vowel between /b/ and /r/, as well as the gemination of the /b/.
+We could represent this in the following way, indicating gemination with `/` before the lengthened consonant.

 	(10)
 	{ስ ብ ር} + {1 ǝ /2 ǝ 3}

-Combining the root and template in (8), with `1=ስ`, `2=ብ`, and `3=ር`, gives the stem ሰ/በር (/sǝbbǝr/), to which the prefixes and suffixes are added to yield the final form አልሰበሩም.
+Combining the root and template in (10), with `1=ስ`, `2=ብ`, and `3=ር`, gives the stem ሰ/በር (/sǝbbǝr/), to which the prefixes and suffixes in (8) are added to yield the final form አልሰበሩም.

 You can get the root of a verb using the keyword `'root'`.